-These progressive shifts have sometimes paradoxically occurred alongside changes that construct poverty alleviation and gender equality less as complex structural issues and more as technicalrational topics that can be addressed through a bureaucratic approach to development management and practice.
+These progressive shifts have sometimes paradoxically occurred alongside changes that construct poverty alleviation and gender equality less as complex structural issues and more as technical-rational topics that can be addressed through a bureaucratic approach to development management and practice.
 There has been a gradual shift away from a political understanding of the causes of poverty and gender inequality to an apolitical and ahistorical management of its symptoms (Ramalingam 2013).
-The widespread use within donor agencies, government organisations, charities, and even NGOs of the language and logic of business management - through, for example, tools such as results-based management (RBM) and logical framework analysis (LFA) - has had a profound impact not just upon how development is conceptualised and operationalised but also upon the operational cultures and management styles of organisations working on the ground to alleviate poverty and promote gender equality.
-Consequently, these actors increasingly understand development more as a managerial issue that can be planned, carried out, and evaluated within short periods of time rather than as a messy, unpredictable process of social change.
+The widespread use within donor agencies, government organizations, charities and even NGOs of the language and logic of business management - through, for example, tools such as Results Based Management (RBM) and Logical Framework Analysis (LFA) - has had a profound impact not just upon how development is conceptualised and operationalised but also upon the operational cultures and management styles of organizations working on the ground to alleviate poverty and promote gender equality.
+Consequently, these actors increasingly understand development more as a managerial issue that can be planned, carried out and evaluated within short periods of time, rather than as a messy, unpredictable process of social change.

-It is important to remember that the technical-rational approach and the political approach are not entirely antithetical.
-Actors that understand development as a political process can nonetheless support a careful thinking through of the logical "theories of change", and recognise that in a context of scarce resources, a focus on efficient and effective use of resources is a serious responsibility for those supporting change.
+Of course, it is important to remember that the technical-rational approach and the political approach are not entirely antithetical.
+Actors that understand development as a political process can nonetheless support a careful thinking through of the logical "theories of change," and recognise that in a context of scarce resources, a focus on efficient and effective use of resources is a serious responsibility for those supporting change.
 The two strategies do not have to be mutually exclusive.

-This article is not aimed at questioning the importance of careful marshalling of resources, or of the need for accountability in development.
-Rather it seeks to emphasise that the depth of the impact upon people's lives must also be considered a critical factor in promoting gender equality.
+This article is not in any way aimed at questioning the importance of careful marshaling of resources, or of the need for accountability in development.
+Rather, it seeks to emphasise that the depth of the impact upon people's lives must also be considered a critical factor in promoting gender equality.
 Gender equality and poverty alleviation outcomes can be significant and valuable even when achieved at a relatively small scale.
 Quantity is not always more important than quality.
-Further, this research underlines the importance of addressing multiple barriers to women's employment and empowerment simultaneously in order to optimise outcomes.
+Further, this research underlines the importance of addressing multiple barriers to women's employment and empowerment simultaneously, in order to optimise outcomes.
 It demonstrates that providing skills and training - even in depth - is not sufficient when the barriers to women's employment go beyond knowledge and skills.
 The arguments presented in this article are based upon empirical research conducted in India with an initiative called Women on Wheels (WOW) that trains and employs poor urban women as chauffeurs and taxi drivers in the capital city of New Delhi.
-WOW's work is made possible by two organisations: a NGO called the Azad Foundation that provides professional driving training and organises chauffeur placement services for women after they acquire their licences; and a for-profit taxi company, Sakha Cabs, that employs drivers trained by its sister NGO.
+WOW's work is made possible by two organizations: a non-profit organization called Azad Foundation that provides professional driving training and also organises chauffeur placement services for women after they acquire their licenses; and a for-profit taxi company, Sakha Cabs, that employs drivers trained by its sister NGO.

-The research drew upon in-depth interviews conducted in New Delhi in 2012 and 2013 with all seven drivers employed at the time by Sakha Cabs, as well as interviews with the founder, chief operating officer, and two other staff members (a programme officer and a programme advisor) of the WOW initiative.
-Interviews with the drivers were open-ended, unstructured, and aimed at understanding how the training and employment provided by WOW had influenced their personal and professional lives.
-Interviews with WOW staff were more structured and aimed at understanding programmatic challenges and opportunities.
+To inform my research, I drew upon in-depth interviews conducted in New Delhi in 2012 and 2013 with all seven drivers employed at the time by Sakha Cabs, as well as interviews with the founder, the chief operating officer and two other staff members (a program officer and a program advisor) of the WOW initiative.
+My interviews with the drivers were open-ended, unstructured and aimed at understanding how the training and employment provided by the WOW initiative had influenced their personal and professional lives.
+My interviews with the WOW staff were more structured and aimed at understanding programmatic challenges and opportunities.